 2026 Chancellor’s Indigenous Research Fellow

-The University of Technology Sydney (UTS) has unveiled the recipient of the UTS Chancellor’s Research Indigenous Fellowships (CRF) for 2026, spotlighting one outstanding researcher set to tackle some of today’s most complex challenges.
+UTS has unveiled the recipient of the UTS Chancellor’s Indigenous Research Fellowship (CIRF) for 2026, spotlighting one outstanding researcher set to tackle some of today’s most complex challenges.

-UTS Interim Pro Vice-Chancellor (Research), Distinguished Professor Alaina Ammit, expressed her enthusiasm for the CRF cohort of 2026.
+UTS Interim Pro Vice-Chancellor (Research), Distinguished Professor Alaina Ammit, expressed her enthusiasm for the Chancellor’s Research Fellowship cohort of 2026.

 “I am truly excited to see such a diverse and passionate group join our institution.
 These fellows are not only pioneering research in their respective fields but are also contributing significantly to addressing global challenges,” she said.